kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Abducent nerve (CN VI)

 #### Answer: E. Abducent nerve (CN VI) - TRUE
-- The abducent nerve runs into the medial wall of the cavernous sinus, running immediately lateral to the internal carotid artery before passing into the orbit through the superior orbital fissure.
-All the other nerves run in the lateral wall of the cavernous sinus.
+- Abducent nerve runs into *medial wall of cavernous sinus*
+	- running immediately lateral to the internal carotid artery
+	- before passing into orbit through superior orbital fissure
+- **NOTE** All other nerves run in lateral wall of cavernous sinus

 ### Q43
 A 28-year-old woman gives birth to a healthy baby girl in the delivery suite.
 During her second stage of labour an _episiotomy_ was necessary to allow delivery of her baby under local anaesthesia.
 Immediately after this procedure, the woman now complains that she is unable to maintain continence of faeces as she has no _voluntary control of her anal sphincters_.
 Which nerve in this clinical scenario has been anaesthetised?